Mahaveer1013/SafeXchange/README.md

 Example Attack: Modifying the payload to escalate privileges.

 ### Tools and Functionalities in Burp Suite
-Even though Burp Suite is a powerful tool for testing vulnerabilities, the encryption provided by safexchange ensures that any intercepted data remains secure and unmodifiable.
+Even though Burp Suite is a powerful tool for testing vulnerabilities, the encryption provided by safeXchange ensures that any intercepted data remains secure and unmodifiable.
 Burp Suite functionalities like Repeater, Intruder, and Scanner will be rendered ineffective against the encrypted data, providing a strong layer of protection.

 ### <span style='color:#0891e9;'>Practical Demo: </span>